Financial-Times/origami/apps/astro-website/src/content/documentation/manifests/origami-json.md

 Applies to `{ "origamiType": "component" }`.
 Outlines the browser features required for the component's functionality.
 The object accepts two properties:

 - `required`: type `Array`.
-A list of <a href="https://polyfill.io">Polyfill Service</a> features or <a href="https://modernizr.com/docs/">Modernizr</a> tests, which the component assumes exists.
+A list of features which the component assumes exists.
 If these features do not exist, the component may error.
 - `optional`: type `Array`.
-A list of <a href="https://polyfill.io">Polyfill Service</a> features or <a href="https://modernizr.com/docs/">Modernizr</a> tests, which the component  will use if they are available in the browser.
+A list of features which the component will use if they are available in the browser.
 If not the component may offer different or reduced functionality, but with graceful degradation.

 <pre><code class="o-syntax-highlight--json">{
 	"origamiType": "component",